Malware Scan

 To allow Orchestrator to perform malware scan, the following prerequisites must be met:

 - Virus and YARA scan is supported for restore and cloud plans.
-However, machines recovered to a Hyper-V environment can be scanned with antivirus software and YARA rules only when running a malware scan, which means that the scan cannot be performed during a DataLab test or plan execution.
+However, machines recovered to a Hyper-V environment can be scanned with antivirus software and YARA rules only when running a malware scan on-demand, which means that the scan cannot be performed during a DataLab test or plan execution.

 - Only .YAR and .YARA files are supported.